BusteanHAN/Xornet/README.md

   - Raspbian
   - Windows 10
   - Windows Server 2019

+# TODO
+- Updater for Reporter (using Electron)
+- Figure out why the front-end lags
+- Comment the code since people are actually forking the code

 # Disclaimer
 We don't know how to code, if you get hacked, its your fault for not committing.